YunluDeng/beginning/Project2/MyFinalDemo/ReadMe.md

-I have put my twitter keys and google license in the secret.
-The name is the same as what it is in the code, like CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET
+I have put my twitter keys and google license in the secret. \n The name is the same as what it is in the code, like CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET